 Condition 7 of a parole order states that prisoners on parole ‘must be available for an interview by a community corrections officer, the Regional Manager or the Adult Parole Board at the time and place as directed by the community corrections officer or the Regional Manager or Adult Parole Board’.

 The Board may request to interview a prisoner on parole.
 These interviews normally take place at the Board’s premises in Carlton.

-The purpose of these interviews is for the Board to hear from the prisoner in person about their progress on parole, particularly if Corrections Victoria has informed the Board of concerns about the prisoner’s performance.
+The purpose of these interviews is for the Board to hear from the prisoner in person about their progress on parole, particularly if CCS has informed the Board of concerns about the prisoner’s performance.
 The Board may decide to warn the prisoner or to vary the conditions on their parole order.
-In some cases, based on the information from Corrections Victoria or Victoria Police and the Board’s own assessment of the prisoner, the Board may decide to cancel their parole.
+In some cases, based on the information from CCS or Victoria Police and the Board’s own assessment of the prisoner, the Board may decide to cancel their parole.